 - dry skin

-Your doctor may also order this test if you develop a condition known as goiter.
-Goiter occurs when your thyroid gland becomes enlarged.
-The test may also be ordered if you have an autoimmune disorder, such as Graves disease or Hashimoto thyroiditis.
-Impaired thyroid function may develop if you have these conditions.
+Your doctor may also order it if you develop a goiter, a condition that happens when your thyroid gland becomes enlarged.
+They may also order it if they suspect you have an autoimmune disorder, such as Graves’ disease or Hashimoto thyroiditis.
+It can help them check for impaired thyroid function.

-Normal results for the antithyroglobulin antibody test are negative.
-This means that there are no antibodies present in your bloodstream.
-If you do have small amounts of the antithyroglobulin antibody in your blood, this may indicate the presence of certain health problems, including:
+Normal results for this test are “negative.”
+If you receive negative results, that means no antithyroglobulin antibodies were found in your blood sample.
+If you do have small amounts in your blood, it may be a sign of certain health problems, such as: